insight-platform/Similari/README.md

 * [nalgebra](https://nalgebra.org/) - fast linear algebra library.

 The vector operations performance depends a lot on the optimization level defined for the build.
-On low or default optimization levels Rust may not use vectorized optimizations, so when running benchmarks take care of proper optimization levels configured.
+On low or default optimization levels Rust may not use f32 vectorization, so when running benchmarks take care of proper optimization levels configured.

 ## Usage Examples